parthwader/Sudoku-Solver/README.md

 5. Extraction of each cell of 9x9 grid
 6. Using KNN to perform OCR
 7. Solving the sudoku using recursion and backtracking

+Note: A gif is included showing the working of the project